hdShang/arxiv-daily/docs/cs-RO/2025-05-17/papers/250511920v2-h2r-a-human-to-robot-data-augmentation-for-robot-pre-training-from-v.md

 ---
 layout: default
-title: H2R: A Human-to-Robot Data Augmentation for Robot Pre-training from Videos
+title: "H2R: A Human-to-Robot Data Augmentation for Robot Pre-training from Videos"
 ---

 # H2R: A Human-to-Robot Data Augmentation for Robot Pre-training from Videos